-The British Oncology Pharmacy Association (BOPA) and Pharmacy Research UK (PRUK) are delighted to grant the 2017 BOPA-PRUK Research Award to Terry Tin Wai Ng at University College London School of Pharmacy, where Terry is a Senior Teaching Fellow.
+The British Oncology Pharmacy Association (BOPA) and Pharmacy Research UK (PRUK) are delighted to grant the BOPA-PRUK 2017 Award to Terry Tin Wai Ng at University College London School of Pharmacy, where Terry is a Senior Teaching Fellow.
 BOPA and PRUK are working together to help novice researchers in oncology and haematology pharmacy embark on their careers in research.

 The funded project title is ‘An acceptability study for the use of web-based video consultations in patients receiving lifelong treatment for Chronic Myeloid Leukaemia’ and will investigate whether patients who are receiving treatment for Chronic Myeloid Leukaemia (CML) at University College London Hospital (UCLH) would find it acceptable to have their follow-up appointments using web-based video calling.